-(1) Nailers: Nailers incorporated into the rammed earth wall shall be installed as follows (Refer to figure 4 of the earthen building figures supplement); The rammed earth wall shall not be reduced in thickness with back-to-back nailers.
+- (1) Nailers: Nailers incorporated into the rammed earth wall shall be installed as follows (Refer to Figure 4 of the earthen building figures supplement); the rammed earth wall shall not be reduced in thickness with back-to-back nailers.
 To avoid an hourglass configuration in the wall section, nailers on either side of a running wall shall not be opposite each other.
 Nailers on either side of a running wall shall be separated from each other vertically a distance not less than the rammed earth wall thickness.
 Nailers shall be placed onto the wall such that the narrow dimension of the nailer is exposed on the race of the wall prior to ramming.
 Nailers shall be cured and sealed against moisture penetration prior to installation in forms.
 The nailers shall not extend the full depth of the wall.
 Box wood nailers are not allowed.
-(Refer to figure 11 of the earthen building figures supplement).
-The nailer shall be no more than two (2) inches by four (4) inches by its length.

-(2) Channels: Channels may be incorporated into the rammed earth wall as follows (Refer to figure 2 of the earthen building figures supplement); To avoid an hourglass configuration in the wall section, channels on either side of a running wall shall not be opposite each other.
-(Refer to figure 4 of the earthen building figures supplement).
-Channels shall be no more than two (2) inches by four (4) inches by their length in dimension.
-Vertical channels shall not be placed closer than twelve (12) inches to a rammed earth wall finished edge or corner.
-[14.7.4.14 NMAC - Rp, 14.7.4.14 NMAC, 1-1-08]
+(Refer to Figure 11 of the earthen building figures supplement).
+The nailer shall be no more than two inches by four inches by its length. - (Refer to Figure 2 of the earthen building figures supplement); to avoid an hourglass configuration in the wall section, channels on either side of a running wall shall not be opposite each other.
+(Refer to Figure 4 of the earthen building figures supplement).
+Channels shall be no more than two inches by four inches by their length in dimension.
+Vertical channels shall not be placed closer than two inches to a rammed earth wall finished edge or corner.